Man Who Claims Bill Clinton Is His Father Asks For A Paternity Test

 During the National Press Club meeting before the 2016 election, Williams pleaded with Hillary to allow Bill to take the DNA test.

 “[Hillary] has the power to have Bill Clinton provide a DNA sample… I heard Hillary say she spent her life helping children.
-If black lives truly matter to her, why not mine?… Why don’t you care about me, Hillary?
+If black lives truly matter to her, why not mine?
+Why don’t you care about me, Hillary?
 Are you embarrassed about me?
 Hillary, are you ashamed of me?
 I am black, I am real.”

 All of the Clintons have ignored Williams’ requests and messages.